All-in-one Graph-based Indexing for Hybrid Search on GPUs: Background and Motivation

 \subsection{Motivation}

-\subsubsection{Limitations of Single-path Search.}
+\subsubsection{\textbf{Limitations of Single-path Search.}}

 Recently, dense vector search has become the most popular paradigm in vector databases among single-path retrieval methods, distinguished by its capacity for comprehensive semantic representation~\cite{pan2024survey,wang2021comprehensive}.
-Numerous specialized indexes have been developed to enhance their query efficiency and accuracy~\cite{gao2025practical, gou2025symphonyqg, yin2025deg, peng2023efficient}.
+Numerous specialized indexes have been developed to enhance their query efficiency and accuracy~\cite{gao2025practical, gou2025symphonyqg, peng2023efficient}.
 However, vector similarity alone does not guarantee end-to-end relevance between queries and documents.
 To investigate this limitation empirically, we conduct experiments using two established real-world QA datasets: \textbf{NaturalQuestions (\textit{NQ})}~\cite{wang-etal-2024-rear} for simple question answering and \textbf{2WikiMultiHopQA (\textit{WM})}~\cite{ho-etal-2020-constructing} for multi-hop question answering.
 For each dataset, we evaluate the first 1,000 queries, each associated with 1-3 ground-truth documents.
-We employ the BGE-M3 model~\cite{chen2024bge} for the embedding of both documents and queries.
+We employ the BGE-M3 model~\cite{chen2024bge} for embedding both documents and queries.
 The ground-truth baselines of vector similarity are established by computing the top-10 nearest neighbors via brute-force vector similarity search.
-We then assess the retrieval accuracy of two state-of-the-art graph-based indexes: HNSW (CPU-based)~\cite{malkov2018efficient} and CAGRA (GPU-based)~\cite{ootomo2024cagra}.
+We assess the retrieval accuracy of two state-of-the-art graph-based indexes: HNSW (CPU-based)~\cite{malkov2018efficient} and CAGRA (GPU-based)~\cite{ootomo2024cagra}.

 As shown in Figure \ref{fig:motivation_dense}, while vector-similarity accuracy can easily reach 99\% within 4ms on the CPU and 0.1ms on the GPU, the corresponding end-to-end accuracy is substantially lower.
 In practical document retrieval systems, it is this end-to-end accuracy—not vector-similarity accuracy—that dictates performance in downstream tasks.
-Furthermore, Figure \ref{fig:motivation_dense} reveals that the end-to-end accuracy for the \textit{WM} dataset is lower than that for \textit{NQ}, whereas their vector-based accuracies are comparable.
+Furthermore, Figure \ref{fig:motivation_dense} reveals that the end-to-end accuracy for the \textit{WM} dataset is lower than that for \textit{NQ}, whereas their maximal vector-based accuracies are comparable.
 This discrepancy underscores the limitations of dense vector search in handling complex queries.
-Consequently, reliance on any single-path retrieval method is insufficient for achieving satisfactory end-to-end performance, thereby restricting its utility in downstream applications.
+Consequently, reliance on single-path retrieval methods is insufficient for achieving satisfactory end-to-end performance, restricting their utility in downstream applications.

-\subsubsection{Effectiveness of hybrid search.}
+\subsubsection{\textbf{Effectiveness of Hybrid Search}.}